The Great Gig in the Sky: Roger Waters

 Torry joined Roger Waters to perform the song live during three dates of his K.A.O.S.
 On the Road concert series in 1987.
 In the 1999 leg of Waters' In the Flesh tour, only the piano intro was played between the reprise of "Breathe" and "Money".

 In the 2006–08 The Dark Side of the Moon Live tour, the album was played in its entirety, with the song being performed by Carol Kenyon.
 "The Great Gig in the Sky" made a return in his Us + Them Tour (2017–18), performed by lead vocalists of American band Lucius Jess Wolfe and Holly Laessig.
 The performance was documented in the concert film and live album Roger Waters: Us + Them (2019).

 David Gilmour

 The song was occasionally performed in the final legs of his Rattle That Lock Tour, most notably in the Amphitheatre of Pompeii on 7 and 8 July 2016, with Lucita Jules, Louise Clare Marshall and Bryan Chambers sharing the vocals.
 The Pompeii performance is part of Gilmour's Live at Pompeii live album and film.
+The song was also performed during his “Luck and Strange” tour in 2024.